Wael1122/waa/Neofetch-vs-Screenfetch.md

 Neofetch or as it was originally called `fetch` was never meant to be a replacement for Screenfetch nor was it ever meant to display Ascii logos.
 Neofetch first started as my `70` line hardcoded script that only supported Arch Linux, only displayed a tiny amount of info and only supported showing images with w3m-img.

 I started posting screenshots of my system to [/r/unixporn/](https://reddit.com/r/unixporn) which included my tiny little script.
 People started using the script and started asking me to add support for their Linux Distros and later their Operating systems.
-Me being happy that anyone is using something that I created started adding support various Distros and Operating systems.
+Happy to see that others were using something that I created, I started adding support various Distros and Operating systems.

 ![Oldest screenshot of fetch](https://u.teknik.io/h7KSz.png)
 <br \><sub>Oldest screenshot of `fetch`</sub>

-When it got to adding support for Mac OS I realized that I had hit a stopping point.
-The script wasn't written in a way that would allow me to easily expand it to more Operating systems, it needed a rewrite.
-So I rewrote the script from scratch over an entire weekend and the result is the script base/structure that Neofetch is still using today.
+When it came to adding support for Mac OS I realized that I had hit a stopping point.
+The script wasn't written in a way that would allow me to easily expand it to more Operating systems; it needed a rewrite.
+So I (re)wrote the script from scratch over an entire weekend and the result is the script base/structure that Neofetch is still using today.

-I continued to work on Neofetch everyday and whenever someone would suggest a feature, I would add it no questions asked.
+I continued to work on Neofetch every day and whenever someone suggested a feature, I would add it no questions asked.
 One day a user by the name of [@aloisdg](https://github.com/dylanaraps/neofetch/issues/28) opened a bug report on the repo requesting "ascii art support". \[1\] I jumped on this and was shocked to see how easy it was to implement, I had a working version the same day and it was in master a day later.

 ![early distro ascii support](https://camo.githubusercontent.com/92b2d32b4f1d22b6fb2dbb680417c8a91a5b8f3b/687474703a2f2f692e696d6775722e636f6d2f744746664b4b302e706e67)
 <br \><sub>Early distro ascii support</sub>

-As I kept working on Neofetch everyday, looking for ways to improve it I decided to get it to get it to feature parity with Screenfetch.
-Once Neofetch supported displaying the same info as Screenfetch I thought to myself, what else can we add to Neofetch?
+As I continued working on Neofetch every day, looking for ways to improve it I decided to get it to feature parity with Screenfetch.
+Once Neofetch supported displaying the same info as Screenfetch I thought to myself; what else can we add to Neofetch?

-I started adding new info functions, features, config options and Neofetch now supported displaying info like Current Terminal Emulator, Terminal Emulator Font, Device Model (Name of laptop, etc) and much more.
+I started adding new info functions, features, config options and Neofetch eventually supported displaying info like Current Terminal Emulator, Terminal Emulator Font, Device Model (Name of laptop, etc.) and much more.

-I'm still working on Neofetch everyday and I'm still looking for ways to extend it further. :-)
+I continue to work on Neofetch every day and I'm still looking for ways to extend it further. :-)

 \[1\] https://github.com/dylanaraps/neofetch/issues/28